kinderp/esercizio/README.md

 ```

 # Limitations
-The graph must be connected to reach every node, but have you ever seen a room without a door?
+The graph must be connected to reach every nodes, but have you ever seen a room without a door?
 For our problem, it should be not a problem.

 # Data structures